decaporg/decap-cms/docs/widgets.md

-`collection` | string | name of the collection being referenced `searchFields` | list | one or more names of fields in the referenced colleciton to search for the typed value `valueField` | string | name a field from the referenced collection whose value will be stored for the relation `name` | text input | string
+`collection` | string | name of the collection being referenced `searchFields` | list | one or more names of fields in the referenced colleciton to search for the typed value `valueField` | string | name a field from the referenced collection whose value will be stored for the relation `displayField` | string | name a field from the referenced collection whose value will be displayed to the user for the relation
+`name` | text input | string

 Let's say we have a "posts" collection and an "authors" collection, and we want to select an author for each post - our config might look something like this: